How to Fill a Vape Cartridge: Complete Guide (2026)

 Step 2: Load Your Syringe

-Drawing cannabis oil into distillate syringe showing 0.9ml marking
+Drawing cannabis oil into a distillate syringe, showing the 0.9ml fill mark

 • Unwrap syringe from packaging